-- Enhance and protect the scale and character of buildings from a cultural and heritage perspective; - Apply increased residential use in mixed use development that enhances the function of Subiaco's public space network; - Integrate mixed land uses around public transport opportunities;

-- Promote further development of professional services and information technology sectors; - Enable development of an appropriate amount of additional office space; - Integration between Subiaco and the QEII / UWA Specialised Centre; and - Consider the potential impacts on activity and character and redevelopment potential associated with the relocation of Princess Margaret Hospital and Domain Stadium.
+- Enhance and protect the scale and character of buildings from a cultural and heritage perspective; - Apply increased residential use in mixed use development that enhances the function of Subiaco's public space network; - Integrate mixed land uses around public transport opportunities; - Promote further development of professional services and information technology sectors; - Enable development of an appropriate amount of additional office space; - Integration between Subiaco and the QEII / UWA Specialised Centre; and - Consider the potential impacts on activity and character and redevelopment potential associated with the relocation of Princess Margaret Hospital and Domain Stadium.

-The draft Plan was endorsed by Council on 20 September 2016 and approved by the Western Australian Planning Commission in November 2017.
+The draft Plan was endorsed by Council on 20 September 2016 and has been referred to the Western Australian Planning Commission for final consideration.

-2.2 LOCAL CONTEXT
+2.2 Local context

-2.2.1 LOCATION
+2.2.1 Location